fetchai/carpark_agent/README.md

 Something else to watch out for in this status panel is any errors shown on the Ledger or OEF.
 If there is an error, the agent may need restarting, or it could be a problem at the server side.

+### Code Architecture
+This is an explanation of the code architecture in a blog post I wrote - you can find it here [LINK NEEDED.DC]

+Something that isn't mentioned there is that a number of files are created in your car park agent directory when you run any of the appications.
+This includes all your images you've captured, the keys for your wallets etc. If you want to reset your agent simple remove this folder.
+It is a sub-directory of the carpark_agent directory called "temp_files"

 ## Trouble shooting
 ### Car detection not reliable
 We use an off-the-shelf car detection algorithm which is not trailed specifically on car parks.
 As with all computer vision it will not be 100% reliable however often detection rates can be made much better by choosing a more suitable vantage point for your camera.